New York Minute (song): Other appearances

 It is featured in The West Wing episode "Somebody's Going to Emergency, Somebody's Going to Jail," which was named for a line from the song.
 It is also featured in the Friends episode "The One with Two Parts, Part Two" and at the final of the first episode (365) of Black Monday.

+Jazz pianist Herbie Hancock recorded the song on his 1996 album, The New Standard.
+The personnel was Hancock on acoustic piano, Michael Brecker on tenor saxophone, John Scofield on guitar, Dave Holland on double bass, Jack DeJohnette on drumset and Don Alias on percussion.